Anonsevenseven/Anonpack/README.md

 Far is replaced by α decay, a theme from Touhou: Lost Word.

+Cat is replaced by Passing Through the Dendera Fields at Night, another theme from Lost Word.

 Strad is replaced by Leak, a piece from C418 himself.

+Pigstep is replaced with a remix of itself, from the popular Animation Vs Minecraft series.

 Netherite is now Lonsdaleite, a spaceborne material that was fully extracted from the overworld and lost upon entry to the nether.